Get the newsletter.

 Ingredients

-• 1 pound chicken breast, cut into small pieces (about 1" square)
+• 1 pound boneless chicken breast, patted dry and cut into approximately 1-inch pieces

 • 1/4 cup extra-virgin olive oil